esphome/esphome-docs/components/modbus_controller.rst

 ----

 Write support is only implemented for switches.
-However the C++ code provides the required API to write to a modbus slave.
+However the C++ code provides the required API to write to a modbus device.

 These methods can be called from a lambda.